Tight frames over the quaternions and equiangular lines: Introduction

-where order of multiplication in $a_{j\ell}b_{\ell k}$ cannot be reversed.
-For those who may have noticed, I apologise for using $j$ and $k$ above as indices for matrix entries, and elsewhere as quaternian units (as is often done with the complex unit $i$).
+where order of multiplication in $a_{j\ell}b_{\ell k}$ cannot be reversed (see \cite{Z97}).
+For those who may have noticed, I apologise for using $j$ and $k$ above as indices for matrix entries, and elsewhere as quaternion units (as is often done with the complex unit $i$).

 The {\bf conjugate} and {\bf norm} of a quaternion $q=q_1+ q_2i +q_3 j +q_4 k\in\HH$

 generalise the conjugate and modulus of a complex number $x+iy$, and allow the inner product (and associated norm) to be extended to $\HH$ as follows.
 We note that